OSGP/Documentation/chapter4/README.md

 - Currently we do not use image numbering, since it is too much of a hassle to keep it up-to-date.
 If you have a smart idea to do this, let us know!

 ## 4.6 Foundation

+The Foundation will be an indepentend organisation to support and promote the OSGP development (The foundation is not startd yet).
+The foundation will be simular to the Linux foundation or Apache foundation.
+If you like to support the Foundation, contact us: opensource@smartsocietyservices.com

 //TODO